01VCS/01/README.md

 Important note: some newer shells other than [Bash](https://github.com/mitnk/cicada), such as [Nushell](https://github.com/nushell/nushell/), don't support numbers as commands (such as "01").
 For these cases, our installer asks to aditionally install the "z1" alternate/shortcut command 🧚‍♀️🪄

+Another important note: 01 does not superpower your existing installed git by default; instead, our installer asks if it is the desire of the user.
+If confirmed, the installer renames git and install its own git wrapper that still uses the old git.

 <img width="250px" alt="01 logo/icon" title="01 logo/icon" src="logo-icon.svg">

 Layer2 for git, ready for the Web 3.0